 Weighing the risks and benefits of using PE and BDM films, the Crops Subcommittee proposes to allow BDM films that are at least 80% biobased by weight, with the remaining 20% by weight consisting of materials that meet one of the following composting standards: ASTM D6400, ASTM D6868, EN 13432, EN 14995, or ISO 17088 (all incorporated by reference; see § 205.3).
 The CS understands that this recommendation is still aspirational in the sense that no current BDM films meet the 80% biobased content criteria.
 However, several manufacturers have reported that producing 80% biobased film may be feasible, and this proposal sets a realistic goal.
-The CS also recommends that use of >80% biobased material be required if and when these materials become available.
+The CS recommends that use of >80% biobased material be required if and when these materials become available, The CS also recommends ongoing monitoring of new research on BDM and other plastic films and that the NOSB should consider changes to this annotation as information and new products become available.